 Emerging legislation in key states tends to shape the overall employment law landscape for employers nationwide.
 For example, it’s highly likely other states will follow New York’s lead regarding electronic posting requirements as more employers permit off-site and remote work.
 For the remainder of 2023, we should also expect continued activity surrounding paid leave and time-off requirements, pay transparency laws, and expanded anti-harassment and discrimination protections.

 Achieve Multi-Level Posting Compliance, No Matter Your State

-With the dedicated service of Poster Guard® Compliance Protection, you’re ensured 365 days of hassle-free labor law posting compliance.
+With Poster Guard® Poster Compliance Service, you’re ensured 365 days of hassle-free labor law posting compliance.
 You’ll receive an up-to-date federal, state and local poster set, along with automatic poster replacements every time a mandatory change occurs.
-Best of all, you’re guaranteed 100% compliance.
+Best of all, you’re guaranteed 100% compliance protection against government fines.